Search Top US & Canadian Airports. Never overpay for your parking again. Only At AirportParking.com Shop Now!

 However, the United States Department of Homeland Security (DHS) became the department with the most sworn armed Federal law enforcement officers and agents upon its creation in 2002 in response to the September 11, 2001 terrorist attacks when it incorporated agencies seen as having roles in protecting the country against terrorism.
 This included large agencies such as U.S. Immigration and Customs Enforcement Homeland Security Investigations (HSI), the U.S. Secret Service (USSS), the U.S. Coast Guard (USCG), the Transportation Security Administration (TSA), and the U.S. Customs and Border Protection (CBP) (created by combining the former agencies of the United States Border Patrol, United States Customs Service, and the United States Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) into a single agency within the DHS.[1]

-Federal law enforcement in the United States is more than two hundred years old.
+U.S. federal law enforcement agencies often work with each other and with local law enforcement during official events and special occasions, such as presidential visits to the United Nations General Assembly in New York CityFederal law enforcement in the United States is more than two hundred years old.
 For example, the Postal Inspection Service can trace its origins back to 1772,[4] while the U.S. Marshals Service dates to 1789.[5]

 Agencies in bold text are law enforcement agencies (LEAs).

-Independent Agencies and federally-administered institutions;
+Two IRS-CI Special Agents conducting a searchIndependent Agencies and federally-administered institutions;